Canadian National Vimy Memorial, France

 Interpretive Centre, Vimy Memorial Park

-The Vimy Interpretive Centre was officially inaugurated at the Vimy Memorial Park on 9th November 1997 and is administered by Veterans Affairs Canada.
+The Vimy Interpretive Centre was officially inaugurated at the Vimy Memorial Park on 9 November 1997 and is administered by Veterans Affairs Canada.
+For information about the Interpretive Centre and free guided tours of the memorial and tunnels at the site see our page:

 Cemeteries on the Site